jpodur/FormFiller/README.md

-# JPod's Simple Form Filler
+# FillJoy Simple Form Filler

 A Chrome extension that automatically fills web forms with CSV data.
 Perfect for quickly filling out repetitive forms with data from spreadsheets.